 Start art appreciation early with your little one by discovering or rediscovering one of the many gems in Cincinnati, the Cincinnati Art Museum.
 The museum offers interactive(!) baby art tours, designed specifically to engage and spark baby’s interest.
 A themed tour is offered once-a-month, providing new and intriguing exhibits and experiences.
 The tours are designed for ages 0-2 and offered at no cost.
 Here is what to expect when your Picasso-to-be takes a baby art tour at the Cincinnati Art Museum:

 What To Know Before Your Baby Art Tour

-Appreciating all that art can be hungry work, never fear, the museum offers plenty of places where baby can enjoy a meal.
+Appreciating all that art can be hungry work, never fear, the museum offers plenty of places where babies can enjoy a meal.
 If you are the one in need of sustenance, we highly recommend visiting the Terrace Cafe, located inside the museum.
 They have a good selection of tasty fare, and the option to eat al fresco!
 We stop here often before our tours – it is always accommodating to the littlest guests.
 Reservations are recommended, especially if you have a baby in tow.